 Masks must conform to CDC guidelines and must COMPLETELY COVER the wearer's mouth and nose.
 Please refer to CDC guidance for further information:

 This class involves a high degree of collaborative interaction - it is IMPERATIVE that students strictly adhere to all COVID-19 guidelines both within and outside the classroom environment.
 Failure to adhere to the guidelines puts students, faculty, and their families at increased risk of illness and jeopardizes our ability to continue with in-person learning.

 In the event of illness or quarantine requirements, students should immediately inform Prof. Waldie.
 Students will have access to recorded lectures and course materials online.
 In the event a student is ill or under quarantine during a quiz or an exam, an alternative quiz or exam will be administered electronically.
 Further accommodations will be made on a case-by-case basis if the student is too ill to take the assessment within the allotted timeframe.

 Each day before you arrive on campus or leave your residence hall, remember to complete the brief survey on the My Campus Pass symptom checker self-screening app.

 This one-semester course serves as a continuation of Honors General Chemistry I. This course is intended to educate students going on to take higher-level chemistry courses such as organic or physical chemistry, or to major in chemistry or a related field in science, engineering, pharmacy or medicine.
-In addition to the specific topics listed in the schedule below, the goals of this course include (1) for students to develop a deep understanding of chemistry concepts in order to apply them to practical problems, and (2) for students to advance their capacities for scientific argumentation.
+In addition to the specific topics listed in the schedule below, the goals of this course include (1) for students to develop a deep understanding of chemistry concepts to apply them to practical problems, and (2) for students to advance their capacities for scientific argumentation.

 Understand and apply basic principles and concepts in the physical or biological sciences